deas/argocd-conductr/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+First things first:

+- YAML at scale is ... terrible.
+- CI/CD usually horrible DX : “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
+- Naming ... is hard
+- Beware of Magic 🎩🪄🐰 (e.g. ArgoCD monitor apply)
+- Beware of helm shared values or kustomize base.
+We deploy usually deploy main and shared bits kick in on all envs.
+- Refs: Pin or Float?

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.